88Natalia88/Drag_Drop/README.md

 ​
 ## Description
 ​
-Creating a Drag & Drop as part of a marathon from Result School "Marathon: 5 days - 5 projects in JavaScript" ​
+Creating example of a board with the ability to drag and drop tasks as part of a marathon from Result School "Marathon: 5 days - 5 projects in JavaScript"
+​
 ​
 ## Technology stack